Skip to Content

 Are you openly gay?

 Yes very much so.
-I've always been and never really needed to have a sit down “coming out” moment to my friends or family.
+I've always been and never really needed to have a sit-down “coming out” moment with my friends or family.
 My mother and sister always knew, but it was more of a shock to my late father.
 When I was 14, my father found a gay adult DVD in my bedroom.
 I was at school at the time and my sister messaged me to warn me.
 When he got back home, he said nothing about it at all, and life simply continued.

 Fast forward a few years when I got my confirmation letter accepting me into an Art School.
 I was so excited and proud of myself.
 But when I told my father, he said that he did not want me to go.
 His reaction when I questioned him about it was simply, “Are you a faggot or something!?”
-I said nothing, ignored him, looked away and packed up my bags to leave the house.
+I said nothing, ignored him, looked away, and packed up my bags to leave the house.
 He calmed down and asked me to stay and life continued as if nothing ever happened.
 Since that moment he never said anything about me being gay ever again.

 Just before he passed away in December 2019, I managed to have a final conversation with him.
-I apologised to him that I couldn’t be what he wanted me to be.
-His reply was so sweet, words which I will never forget: he told me that he simply did not want me to have a miserable life growing up, because back when he young, there were no (positive) gay role models at all.
+I apologized to him that I couldn’t be what he wanted me to be.
+His reply was so sweet, words which I will never forget: he told me that he simply did not want me to have a miserable life growing up, because back when he was young, there were no (positive) gay role models at all.
 He just wanted me to be happy in life.
 I told him I was, and he smiled.
 We made amends and said our goodbyes.

 What was it like growing up gay in Bangkok?